viamrobotics/docs/docs/tutorials/projects/send-security-photo.md

 async def main():
     robot = await connect()
+    # make sure that your detector name in the app matches "myPeopleDetector"
-    detector = VisionClient.from_robot(robot, "myPeopleDetector")
+    myPeopleDetector = VisionClient.from_robot(robot, "myPeopleDetector")
+    # make sure that your camera name in the app matches "my-camera"
+    my_camera = Camera.from_robot(robot=robot, name="my_camera")

     N = 100
     for i in range(N):
-        # make sure that your camera name in the app matches "my-camera"
+        img = await my_camera.get_image()
-        detections = await detector.get_detections_from_camera("my-camera")
+        detections = await myPeopleDetector.get_detections(img)

         found = False
         for d in detections:
-            if d.confidence > 0.8:
-                print(d.class_name)
-                if d.class_name.lower() == "person":
+            if d.confidence > 0.8 and d.class_name.lower == "person":
                 print("This is a person!")
                 found = True
         if found:
             print("sending a message")
             # Change this path to your own
-                image.save('/yourpath/foundyou.png')
+            img.save('/yourpath/foundyou.png')
-                # yagmail section
+            # Yagmail section
-                # Create a yagmail.SMTP instance to initialize the server
+            # Create a yagmail.SMTP instance
+            # to initialize the server connection.
-                # connection.
-Replace username and password with your actual
+            # Replace username and password with actual credentials.
-                # credentials
             yag = yagmail.SMTP('mygmailusername', 'mygmailpassword')
             # Specify the message contents
             contents = ['There is someone at your desk - beware', '/yourpath/foundyou.png']
-                # Add phone number and gateway address found in the SMS gateway
+            # Add phone number and gateway address
-                # step
+            # found in the SMS gateway step
             yag.send('xxx-xxx-xxxx@tmomail.net', 'subject', contents)

             # If the robot detects a person and sends a text, we don't need
             # it to keep sending us more texts so we sleep it for 60
             # seconds before looking for a person again
             await asyncio.sleep(60)
         else:
             print("There's nobody here, don't send a message") await asyncio.sleep(10)
     await asyncio.sleep(5)
     await robot.close()